spring-projects/spring-integration-extensions/spring-integration-kafka/README.md

     </int-kafka:producer-context>
 ```

 There are a few things going on here.
 So, lets go one by one.
-First of all, producer context is simply holder of, as the name
+First of all, producer context is simply a holder of, as the name
 indicates, a context for the Kafa producer.
 It contains one ore more producer configurations.
 Each producer configuration
 ultimately generates a Kafka native producer from the configuration.
 Each producer configuration is per topic based right now.
 If you go by the above example, there are two producers generated from this configuration - one for topic named